DilonValenciaIT/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/df81e24f-e702-46f0-a5de-f906c70d4fbb)

 <p>
-To get started, start by creating an Azure Virtual Machine with a Windows 10 operating system and 4 vCPUS.
-Name this VM the "osticket-vm", using the username (labuser) and password (osTicketPassword1!).
-Let's place this in the "osTicket" Resource group.
-With the username and password we will now be logging into the VM with Remote Desktop Connection using the VMs IP address.
+Hello and welcome to my first step-by-step IT tutorial.
+To get started, creat an Azure Virtual Machine with a Windows 10 operating system and 4 vCPUS.
+In this case I'd name this VM the "osticket-vm".
+Using the username (labuser) and password (osTicketPassword1!).
+Place this in the "osTicket" Resource group.
+With the username and password, log into the VM with Remote Desktop Connection using the VM's IP address.
 Within the VM (osticket-vm), download osTicket-Installation-Files.zip (https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD) and unzip it into the desktop.
 The folder should be called “osTicket-Installation-Files”.
 We will use the files in this folder to install osTicket and some of the dependencies.
 </p>
 <br />